Skip to contents

 These are primarily maintained for backward compatibility.

-For new code, the standard workflow is:
+For new code, the recommended interface is:

 prepare_refinement() |> add_*() |> refit()